slobentanzer/snakemake-workshop/docs/source/tutorial/modules.rst

     └── config
         └── config.yaml

-In the next section, you will learn about global wildcards, and so-called checkpoints.
+In the next section, you will learn about global wildcards, so-called checkpoints, and how to use lambda expressions to dynamically change parameters of rules.